Vedant-Deshpande/Vedant-Deshpande_OlympiMetrics/README.md

 To replicate the analysis:

 1. Clone the repository
-2. Download the datasets and save within the `data` folder
-3. Run the Jupyter notebooks in order
+2. Run the Jupyter notebook

 The core libraries used include Pandas, Matplotlib, Seaborn, Statsmodels, Scikit-learn.